Login

 Exceptionally well

 What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
-The local food map using google maps was enjoyable.
+They hadn't considered waste from home garden.

 Has this kit prompted any new food related initiatives within your school?
-We will visit a community garden every year.
+Not at this time of year.

 Helpful Report

-What are three words that describe the activities in this kit?
-Engaging, interesting, real-world
+What are three words that describe the activities in this kit? innovative, unusual, thoughtprovoking.

 How effective was the resource in fostering critical thinking about food waste issues?